Rajasthan in India

 The climate in Rajasthan is usually dry and hot with following four seasons:

 Monsoon: Begins in July lasts till September.
-The temperature may hover around 30 - 40o Celsius.
+The temperature may hover around 30 - 40 degree Celsius.
 Humidity level would be very high.
 Cotton clothes are recommended during this season and one need to take lot of fluids to keep one hydrated.
 Monsoon is not generally heavy in this state.

-Post Monsoon: October and November are good months where temperature hover around 30o Celsius and nights get colder.
+Post Monsoon: October and November are good months where temperature hover around 30 degree Celsius and nights get colder.

 Winter: December to March